TDG-Platform/docs/ENVI_SpectralIndices.md

 ### Issues
-List known past/current issues with this task (e.g., version x does not ingest vrt files).
+Currently the task in the Web App 2.0 will process an image with NDVI and the WorldView soil index listed in the quickstart example (Aug 8th, 2016).
+However, custom workflows with gbdxtools may include any of the indices compatible with the task (see link in Advanced section)

 ### Background
-1) To run the task in a single workflow with AOP the tif file must first be removed from the AOP folder with the additional python commands listed in Advanced

 For background on the development and implementation of Spectral Index refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/spectralindices.html)